 Disaster Recovery Resources

-If you’ve been affected by a natural disaster, we hope you’ll find helpful the resources described below.
+If you or a community you are connected to have been affected by a natural disaster, we hope you’ll find the resources described below to be helpful.

 Over the last few years, hurricanes have caused damage to communities across North Carolina that will be recovering for years to come.
 CCPS encourages students, staff and faculty to continue exploring ways to assist in these recovery efforts.